 The Tax Cuts and Jobs Act (TCJA), adopted near the end of 2017, preserves the use of Section 1031 like-kind exchange rules for real property, allows for capital gains treatment for holders of a carried interest allocation in certain real estate investment vehicles, and preserves the current depreciation recovery periods for commercial real property.

 South Carolina has 135 designated tracts approved as opportunity zones, including 128 low-income communities and seven non-low-income contiguous tracts.
 A total of 54 of the tracts are located in an area with a concentration of population equal to or greater than 5,000 persons, and another 111 tracks are within a five-mile radius of the boundary of such a population concentration.
-Preliminary investor interest in Opportunity Zone investment has been strong in South Carolina, and this is expected to continue into 2021.
+Opportunity Zone investment has been strong in South Carolina, and this is expected to continue into 2021.

 The most commonly used ownership structure in SC real estate transactions is the limited liability company (LLC).
 Limited partnerships (LPs) are also used as real-estate investment vehicles.
 Corporations are less frequently used, largely because of negative tax attributes.
 Whatever the form of the primary ownership entity, the actual titleholder is frequently a single-member LLC subsidiary of that primary entity.